toptal/picasso/.changeset/seven-flowers-retire.md

 - add `@toptal/base-tailwind` package
 - update documentation of `@toptal/picasso-tailwind` and `@toptal/picasso` packages
-- breaking change: `@toptal/base-tailwind` is a peer dependency of `@toptal/picasso-tailwind` package
+- breaking change: `@toptal/base-tailwind` preset has to be used along with `@toptal/picasso-tailwind` preset in Tailwind configurations in all projects